-Investors and others should note that we may announce material information to the public through filings with the Securities and Exchange Commission, the Company's website (udemy.com), press releases, public conference calls, and public webcasts.
-The Company encourages its investors and others to review the information disclosed through such channels as such information could be deemed to be material information.
-Please note that this list may be updated from time to time.
+Investors and others should note that we may announce material information to the public through filings with the Securities and Exchange Commission, our website (udemy.com), press releases, public conference calls, and public webcasts.
+We encourage our investors and others to review the information disclosed through such channels as such information could be deemed to be material information.
+Please note that this list may be updated from time to time